makerdao/community/governance/votes/Executive vote - September 24, 2021.md

   - **Increase** the ETH-B [Local Liquidation Limit (ilk.hole)](https://makerdao.world/en/learn/governance/param-local-liquidation-limit) from 15 million DAI to **25 million DAI**
   - **Increase** the ETH-C [Local Liquidation Limit (ilk.hole)](https://makerdao.world/en/learn/governance/param-local-liquidation-limit) from 20 million DAI to **30 million DAI**
   - **Increase** the WBTC-A [Local Liquidation Limit (ilk.hole)](https://makerdao.world/en/learn/governance/param-local-liquidation-limit) from 15 million DAI to **25 million DAI**
-- Multiple **test actions** will take place for Layer 2 DAI solutions on Optism and Arbitrum, with the intention of denying the Protocol Engineering Core Unit's Deployer Keys if successful.
+- Multiple **test actions** will take place for Layer 2 DAI solutions on Optimism and Arbitrum, with the intention of denying the Protocol Engineering Core Unit's Deployer Keys if successful.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**